Hoyasumii/avengers-endgame/README.md

 SCOTT LANG: So who do we talk to about this?

 [We cut to a cabin in the woods, at the bank of a lake.
 We see Tony Stark sitting outside what looks like a tiny shed.]
 TONY STARK: [Clapping his hand in a famous beat.
 Clap!
 Clap!
 Clap-Clap-Clap!
 Clap-Clap-Clap- Clap!]
 Chow time!
 [He seems to be speaking to someone unknown by the audience.]
 Maguna?
 Morgan H. Stark.
-You w
+You wa